kalivva/kalivva/README.md

 - Hi, I’m @kalivva
 - I’m interested in Mathematics and debating
-- I’m currently learning Python 🌱
+- I’m currently learning 🌱

 <!---
 kalivva/kalivva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.